Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Growing Young Diagrams and Lattice Gases

+The half-infinite fully occupied (unoccupied) part on the left (right) correspond to the part of the vertical (horizontal) axis in Fig.~\ref{Fig:Young_2} that runs all the way to infinity.

-The simplest deposition procedure is to assume that whenever the deposition event is possible, it occurs at the same rate (set to unity without loss of generality).
+The simplest deposition procedure posits that whenever the deposition event is possible, it occurs at the same rate (set to unity without loss of generality).
 Emerging partitions depend on the realization of the stochastic deposition process (even the area is a stochastic variable).
 In the long time limit, however, the limit shape is reached after rescaling.
-The best way to determine the limit shape is to rely on the relation with a lattice gas \cite{Rost,Liggett,KD90,barma,Ising_NNN,Ising_Area,book,Ising_droplet}.
-In the lattice gas representation, the initial configuration (an empty partition) is
+We now explain how to determine the limit shape relying on the mapping onto a lattice gas \cite{Rost,Liggett,KD90,barma,Ising_NNN,Ising_Area,book,Ising_droplet}.
+In the lattice gas representation, the initial configuration --- an empty partition --- is a domain wall in which all the sites on the left (right) of the origin are occupied (unoccupied):

 The only possible deposition event is at the corner.
 The corresponding partition $1=1$ is obtained from \eqref{IC} via the move

 in the lattice gas framework.
 Two possible deposition events can occur giving $2=2$ and $2=1+1$.
 In the lattice gas framework